Return on Individuals: The New 'ROI' & How to Boost Productivity, Thwart Turnover with Back Office Automation

 The criteria of what makes an employer worth working for are under scrutiny.
-In an age when millennial office perks like napping pods, ping pong tables, and cold brew on nitro are heavily influencing the “best places to work” lists, the fundamental values of professional development and long-term, quality of life benefits such as solid healthcare coverage and financial planning contributions are getting lost in the shuffle.
+In an age where superficial perks heavily influence the “best places to work” lists, the fundamental values of professional development and long-term, quality of life benefits such as solid healthcare coverage and financial planning contributions are getting lost in the shuffle.

 The types of investments you make in your workforce are directly representative of not just your corporate culture and core values, but also of the caliber of output and contribution you can expect in return from your staff.